 Do I need someone to take care of me after my Blepharoplasty ( Eyelid Surgery )?

 You will need someone to help you for at least one or two days post-operatively.
 If a supportive friend or family member is not available, then home nursing can be arranged through our office.

 What kind of anesthesia is utilized during Blepharoplasty ( Eyelid Surgery )?

 Twilight sedation is used most commonly.
 During this type of anesthesia, you will breathe on your own, but you will not remember anything.
 It is a quick acting type of anesthesia that also wears off quickly.
 Because you are breathing spontaneously, an endotracheal tube is usually not used.
 If you choose, Eyelid Surgery can also be done with local anesthesia.

 What is the difference between Laser Eyelid Surgery and Traditional Eyelid Surgery?

-Our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Gill utilize lasers to make eyelid incisions because of the ability to seal off blood vessels as the incision is made.
+Our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Ross utilize lasers to make eyelid incisions because of the ability to seal off blood vessels as the incision is made.
 This differs from using a scalpel, where there is more bleeding.
 As a result of using the laser, bleeding, bruising, and swelling are all minimized.
 The laser uses an ultra-fine beam to make very precise and controlled incisions.
 As a result, the newly created eyelid crease is very inconspicuous and natural.